Skip to main content

 Message from the Director

-As Director of the Illinois Department of Labor (IDOL), it is my duty to safeguard our core labor standards, so that all workers can perform their work safely with the knowledge that they will be fully and fairly compensated for that work.
 IDOL is the State’s primary enforcer of more than two dozen State employment laws.
-Among other things, these laws provide for payment of minimum wage, overtime pay, right to full payment of promised wages, restrictions on child labor, equal pay protections, and payment of local prevailing wage rates on public works projects.
-IDOL’s Illinois Occupational Safety and Health Division (IL OSHA) enforces workplace safety laws in the public sector.
+Among other things, these laws provide for payment of minimum wage, overtime pay, right to full payment of promised wages, restrictions on child labor, equal pay protections, safety in public sector workplaces, payment of local prevailing wage rates on public works projects and paid leave from work.

 In the fall of 2021, the Department was selected for a FARE grant from the U.S. Department of Labor Women’s Bureau.
 Through this grant, IDOL is partnering with non-profit community grantees to raise awareness of pay equity protections among low-wage women workers through a multi-faceted media and outreach campaign.